deutsche-nationalbibliothek/pica-rs/README.md

 ### Select

-This command selects subfields of a record and print them as CSV data.
+This command selects subfield values of a record and emits them in CSV format.
 A select expression consists of a non-empty list of selectors.
 A selector references a field and a list of subfields or an static value enclosed in single quotes.
 If a selector's field or any subfield is repeatable, the rows are "multiplied".
 For example, if the first selector returns one row, the second selector two rows and a third selecor 3 rows, the result will contain `1 * 2 * 3 = 6` rows.
-Non-existing fields or subfields results in an empty column.
+Non-existing fields or subfields results in empty columns.

 ```bash
 $ pica select -s "003@.0,012A/*{a,b,c}" DUMP.dat.gz